ChooseFI

 The Amex Platinum Card Is Free For Active Duty Military

-It’s a bit of an open secret on military bases: active duty service members can get The Platinum Card® from American Express without paying the annual fee.
-This is one of the most coveted credit cards of all, offering some of the most remarkable benefits of any travel rewards card on the market in 2022 (American Express says it’s over $1,000 in free perks per year!).
-However, those perks come with a hefty price tag of $695 (See Rates and Fees) for most people, active duty military members may be able to have SCRA or MLA benefits applied to their accounts.
+It’s a bit of an open secret on military bases: active duty service members can get American Express Platinum Card® without paying the annual fee.
+This is one of the most coveted credit cards of all, offering some of the most remarkable benefits of any travel rewards card on the market (American Express says it's over $1,000 in free perks per year!).
+However, those perks come with a hefty price tag of $895 (See Rates and Fees) for most people, active duty military members may be able to have SCRA or MLA benefits applied to their accounts.

 We are going to show you exactly how and why this card in particular is so beneficial for active-duty military members.